 What does it take to make a self-published nonfiction book a success?
 Writing and producing a book takes a lot of time.
 And, if you’re going to hire someone to help you with your book, you need to know whether it’s worth investing the money, too.
 To help you make that decision, I’m sharing what has helped my most successful clients make their books profitable.
-From writing to marketing, you’ll hear what has worked for other self-published nonfiction authors.
+From writing to marketing, you’ll hear what has worked for other bloggers and entrepreneurs who are now self-published nonfiction authors.

 Related podcast episodes: